yuhsiang/toyProject/README.md

 This README is for developers who wish to make a request to integrate their frontend ad bidders with Scupio SSP.

 Following are steps for guiding you to making the integration.
-1. Design your bid-request params
+1. Design your bid request params
 2. Decide your bid request endpoint url, and request method (GET or POST)
 3. Implement the bid response
 4. Copy and fill the technical [form](https://github.com/kuchunchou/toyProject/blob/master/form.md) and send it to <mk@bridgewell.com>.

 # Requirements

-* Bid-request endpoints must support HTTPS
+* Bid request endpoints must support HTTPS
 * The returned ad and all resources must also support HTTPS
-* Bid-response must be AJAX with JSON responses
+* Bid response must be AJAX with JSON responses

 ## Bid-request